olavt/matter-sensor-mikroe-DS18B20-thread/README.md

 This is a good starting point as it already implements a fully functional Matter over Thread device.

+## Support for newer C++ versions

+By default, the project will support "-std=gnu++17".
+In the default project there are two settings related to the C++ language version.
+The first setting is the "C++ Language Dialect" setting under "Dialect" (under "GNU ARM C++ Compiler" settings).
+The other setting is under "Other flags" (under "Miscellanous").
+There you will find a flag "-std=gnu++17".
+It looks like this flag setting takes precedence over the  "C++ Language Dialect" setting.
+I think it's best to remove the line with the flag under "Other flags" and rather change the "C++ Language Dialect" setting.

 ## Change the default sensor type

 When you create the sensor project it defaults to Occupancy Sensor.
 To switch between